-Per this schedule, absent additional delays, the 2023 BGS Auction will still need a proxy capacity price for the RSCP product.
-That product will cover a time period from June 2023 through May 2026 and the PJM capacity auction for June 2025 through May 2026 will occur in June of 2023.
-We would recommend that the BPU continue to employ a proxy capacity price for the June 2025 through May 2026 period as this method has proven to be an effective way to incent bidder participation.
+Given the expected delays in the PJM capacity market auctions, it is likely that the 2024 BGS Auction will still need a proxy capacity price for the RSCP product for one or more years.
+That product will cover the three-year period from June 2024 to May 2027.
+We would recommend that the BPU continue to employ a proxy capacity price for any period where the capacity price is unknown at the time bidders provide their offers as this method has proven to be an effective way to incent bidder participation.